Allkams/Fluid-Simulation-3D/README.md

-# SpectraWise-Engine
-This rendering engine is created using C++20, OpenGL, and managed with CMake.
-It is being developed as a YouTube series focused on learning the intricacies of rendering techniques.
-I invite you to follow along and witness the progress that will be achieved!
+# SPH Fluid Simulation 3D
+This is a repository for my 3D version of a SPH Langarian fluid simulation using my own rendering engine [SpectraWise-Engine](https://github.com/Allkams/SpectraWise-Engine).
+The implementation is using OpenGL 4.6.
+My 2D implementation version can be found here: [Fluid-Simulation-2D](https://github.com/Allkams/Fluid-Simulation-2D)

 ## Table of Content
 - [Requirements](#table-of-content)